IoT in Service Sector, Smart Cars and Healthcare

-Consider some examples of smart car systems, Telenav has a cloud based Connected Cars Platform capable of providing mobile apps for navigation, entertainment and the direct access to Amazon Alexa.
-It can also provide environment services like heating adjustment.
-It also provides data intelligence service and is semi-autonomous.
+Consider some examples of smart car systems, Telenav has a cloud-based Connected Cars Platform capable of providing mobile apps for navigation, entertainment, and direct access to Amazon Alexa.
+It can also provide environmental services like a heating adjustment.
+It also provides a data intelligence service and is semi-autonomous.
 Bransys has a GPS Fleet Tracking System that has sensors for motion and temperature tracking.
 ParqEx offers a Smart Parking Platform which allows self-managed parking with sensors employed for automatic garage opening.

 IoT in Healthcare

 IoT can greatly empower healthcare systems.
 With the use of IoT in healthcare systems now it is possible to manage various tasks efficiently.
-As an example, doctors can determine the status of patient’s health from home.
-Smart hospitals are not using smart devices alone but they can provide the complete IoT enabled healthcare system at much lower cost.
-Especially, the doctors can monitor several patients remotely and send the alert message to them.
+As an example, doctors can determine the status of a patient’s health from home.
+Smart hospitals are not using smart devices alone but they can provide the complete IoT-enabled healthcare system at a much lower cost.
+Especially, the doctors can monitor several patients remotely and send alert messages to them.
 Moreover, patients need not come personally to the hospital.
-Some of the applications of smart healthcare system are listed below.
+Some of the applications of the smart healthcare systems are listed below.

 - Medical Supply Delivery